Laxan3000/objects_replacer/README.md

 # Objects Replacer
 Tool for duplicating an existing file multiple times when only changing a single name between the many is needed.
-Python 3.10+ is needed.
+Python 3.10+ is required.

 **Use case**:
-If you have a JSON file (e.g. 'berry.json') and inside of it you have all the information about that object (like size or taste), but then want to replicate that file for different objects (like 'strawberry.json', 'blueberry.json', ...) changing only the name of the file and all the instances of that file name (in this case, 'berry' would be all over 'berry.txt', but you want to have a 'strawberry.json' with all the 'berry' repaced to 'strawberry'), all you need is to execute this script once.
+If you have a JSON file (e.g. 'berry.json') and inside of it you have all the information about that object (like size or taste), but then want to replicate that file for different objects (like 'strawberry.json', 'blueberry.json', ...) changing only the name of the file and all the instances of that file name (in this case, 'berry' would be all over 'berry.json', but you want to have a 'strawberry.json' with all the 'berry' repaced to 'strawberry'), all you need is to execute this script once.

 **How to use:**
 This program requires knowledge of how to use strings and lists in Python; You can edit each constant variable at will.